octgn/OCTGN4/docs/network_protocol.rst

 Packet Variables
 =================

+Each Packet Variable starts with a 1 Byte header declaring its type.
+That value is next to each header below(ex.
+Byte - 0x02)

-Byte
+Byte - 0x02
 -----
 * [1 Byte]

-Short
+Short - 0x03
 -----
 * [2 Byte]

-Int32
+Int32 - 0x04
 ------
 * [4 Bytes]

-Int64
+Int64 - 0x05
 ------
 * [8 Bytes]

-Float
+Float - 0x06
 ------
 * [4 Bytes]

-String
+String - 0x07
 ------

 * [1 Byte] Length of String Length
 * [1-20 Bytes] Length of String in ASCII
 * [Bytes] UTF8 String

-Method Parameter
+Method Parameter - 0x08
 ----------------

 * [1 String] Name of the parameter